tytzM17/Lokian.eth/README.md

     **`npm start`** This runs the app in development mode.<br />

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-You can see all the Cryptoships owned by the current metamask account and play the game.
+You can see all the Creatures owned by the current metamask account and play the game.

 ## Remaining Tasks

-- Change naming e.g. cryptoMons to babaylan.eth..ok..6/28
+- Change naming e.g. cryptoMons to creatures..ok..6/28
 - Change to 8bit theme for ui..ok..07/02
 - Fix ui responsiveness and css, etc..ok..07/14
-- Change game context, rules, arts from cryptomons to familiars or creatures..
+- Change game context, rules, arts from cryptomons to mythical creatures..
 - Improve or re-design breeding function
 - Improve or re-design fighting function
 - Add token or erc20, tokenomics, for buying cards, staking, farming, etc